 How to make your own PlayStation Classic Console

-Much like Nintendo, Sony have decided to jump into the nostalgia market with its upcoming PlayStation Classic.
+Much like Nintendo, Sony has decided to jump into the nostalgia market with its upcoming PlayStation Classic.
 When the Classic was announced I was very excited and couldn’t wait to hear what the other 15 games (Along with the 5 announced) were.

 A few we are missing that I am surprised about are Crash Bandicoot, Spyro, Castlevania: Symphony of the Night & Resident Evil 2.
 This left me slightly disappointed and from what I can tell from Twitter quite a few people have cancelled their pre-orders upon the announcement of the additional games.